HafizMBilal009/my-app/README.md

 yarn create react-app my-app
 ```

-This creates an React app named my-app with a built-in folder structure.
+This creates a React app named my-app with a built-in folder structure.
 In project folder, run :

 ```bash
 yarn start